kskonecka/Sit-on-chair-HTML-CSS-JS-basics/README.md

 The design is based on "warsztat1.jpg" which can be seen among the files above.

-A few elements on the site have javascript functionalities:
+A few elements on the site have javascript functionalities (Vanilla JS):

 1. when toggle-clicking the "about" menu, a sub-menu appears/dissapears;
 2. in the main section, there is a basic gallery slider after clicking the "<" ">" icons;